Self paced

 Core units are central to the job outcomes of a particular industry or occupation.
 These are the units industry has agreed are essential to be capable and qualified at a particular study level.

-You may need to attend a vocational placement, on campus assessment and/or a teacher might need to observe and assess you in a real or simulated environment.
-Online courses require access to a computer with an internet connection.
+You may be required to attend a vocational work placement, on campus assessment and/or a teacher might need to observe and assess you in a real or simulated environment.

 TAFE NSW campuses work closely with the community and industry to ensure you have access to the industry standard technologies, equipment and facilities.